radari/SpringBoot_REST_Mongo/README.md

 check all these default properties [here](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html)

-## Testing with JUnit, Mockito & Hamcrest
+## Testing the Application
-For testing this application, I have used JUnit, Mockito and Hamcrest.
+For testing this application, I have used **JUnit, Mockito and Hamcrest**.
 All these dependencies are maintained by Spring Boot.
 Check pom.xml for "spring-boot-starter-test" dependency , it is taking care of all underlying dependencies and latest versions of these open source projects.

 - **Testing controller**: BirdAppControllerTest contains various tests for BirdAppController.
 There are tests for both sucess and failure scenarios.
 --MockMvc is used to mock various POST, GET and DELETE calls.
 --Mockito is used to mock the BirdAppService and return the reponse from mocked service instead of hitting actual service and DB.

 - **Testing Service**: BirdAppServiceTest contains various tests for BirdAppService.
 --Mockito is used here to mock the repository calls, instead of hitting the actual repository, the service requests will be returned by our mocked repository.